 For open market risks premiums are assumed to earn evenly over the duration of the policy.
-For facilities, on the whole the underlying risks are assumed to attach evenly through the policy period of the facility and premiums earn evenly over the period of the underlying risk.
+For facilities, on the whole the underlying risks are assumed to attach evenly through the policy period of the facility and period of the underlying risk.
 No adjustments are made for seasonal exposures.
 In a limited number of cases bespoke earning patterns are used to reflect the expected exposure profile of the underlying risks.